payamparvizi/adaptive_optics_gym/README.md

 ### Shack-Hartmann Wavefront Sensor

 The Shack-Hartmann wavefront sensor method is utilized as a point of reference for comparative purposes.
-It is not training.
+It is not for the purpose of training.

 To illustrate how Shack-Hartmann wavefront sensor works:
 ```